-On October 8, 2021, we celebrated the second anniversary of our public launch -- two years of finding for communication access and rights for people of all ages and disabilities who cannot depend on speech alone to be heard and understood.
-Please help us mark this occasion by raising $20,000 -- and to ensure we can continue this critically important work!
+On October 7, 2022, we celebrate the third anniversary of our public launch — three years of fighting for communication access and rights for people of all ages and disabilities who cannot depend on speech alone to be heard and understood.
+Please help us mark this occasion by raising $20,000 — and to ensure we can continue this critically important work!
 We cannot succeed without your support.
 Thank you!

 Help us reach our goal!

 What we have accomplished with your help

 On October 8, 2019, we sued one of the largest school districts in the United States over its discriminatory and harmful use of dangerous restraint and seclusion against students with disabilities.
 Since then, among other things, we have also:

 - Created a voting rights toolkit for AAC users

 - Hosted a webinar about running for office with a speech disability

 - Submitted multiple comments to government agencies to improve policies impacting people who need and use AAC

 - Coordinated testimony to reform guardianship to the US Senate Judiciary Committee